Skip to content

 2. Install dependencies in a builder stage, then copy only node_modules to the runtime stage

-3. Install git in the runtime stage (required for self-deploy commits)
+3. Install git in the runtime stage (optional, for version control)

 4. Mount ~/.construct on the host to /data in the container